greggman/HappyFunTimes/docs/hft-development.md

 ## Environment Variables

-There are a bunch of ENV vars you can set for testing
+There are a bunch of ENV vars you can set for testing.

 ### HFT_PUBLISH_USER

-Can be used to set a user:pass for calling `hft publish` vs command line arguments
+Can be used to set a user:pass for calling `hft publish` vs command line arguments.

 ### HFT_SETTINGS

 Used to set any setting in `hft.hanson`.

 It's a JSON string which will be applied to the settings in `hft.hanson`.
-For example when testing the rendevous server locally
+For example when testing the rendevous server locally.

     HFT_SETTINGS={settings:{rendezvousUrl:\"http://localhost:1337/api/inform2\"}} hft start